Reform Would Make Government More Efficient, Create Taxpayer Savings

 The bill would also make it easier for municipalities that choose to share services to reorganize civil service employees, creating greater efficiency.
 This would address a concern raised by local government leaders that civil service rules serve as a barrier to sharing services.
 In putting together the legislation, the bill sponsors met with numerous local elected officials who provided valuable input on the issue of shared services.

-The legislation now moves to the full Senate.
+The legislation now moves to the Assembly.